VictorTirado/Development-Assigment/docs/readme.md

 * Link to our github repository [here](https://github.com/VictorTirado/Development-Assigment)

-* Link to download the lastest release [here](https://github.com/VictorTirado/Development-Assigment/releases)
+* Link to download the last release [here](https://github.com/VictorTirado/Development-Assigment/releases/tag/1.2)

 ## Gameplay
 Here you can see a short gameplay!